Total waste per person

 The 16,731 properties using bags have co-mingled dry recycling (aerosols, cardboard, tins and cans, glass bottles and jars, plastic bottles, pots, tubs and trays, and paper) collected from green bags.
 Shredded paper is also collected from green bags, but must be presented for collection in a separate bag and not mixed with other material.
 Food waste collected from caddies taken every week.
 Residual waste is collected every two weeks using red and white striped sacks.
 Up to three of these bags can be presented every fortnight, as residents are provided with 39 bags every six months.
 Residents can be flexible with their allowance, but the council not deliver additional to those that run out.

-These homes can also opt in to get garden waste collected monthly in winter and fortnightly in summer, using a white sack.
-Green bags and food caddy liners can be collected free of charge from local stockists, or can be ordered online/over the phone.
+The Council offers a garden waste collection service.
+Green bags and food caddy liners can be collected free of charge from local stockists or can be ordered online/over the phone.
 White garden sacks can be ordered over the phone only, and cost £2 each.

 110,000 other properties use a bin system, with the same bags and containers taking recycling and food waste, but narrow 140-litre black wheelie bins taking residual waste fortnightly.
 For around 105,000 of the properties using bins, garden waste is taken every four weeks in the winter and two weeks in the summer from a green wheelie bin.
 Around 5000 properties can also opt in to get garden waste collected monthly in winter and fortnightly in summer, using a white sack.